marcote/zipkin-appinisights-docker/README.md

 ### App Insights integration

-Currently are the binaries from this [Pull Request](https://github.com/openzipkin/zipkin-azure/pull/27)
+Currently I'm including the binaries from this [Pull Request](https://github.com/openzipkin/zipkin-azure/pull/27).
+This is quick, dirty and momentary solution.
+When the PR gets approved I'll try to cleanup this.
+I hate binaries in a repo.

 ### Kubernetes